SanzinaHossain/JobHub/README.md

 ## Contents of Final Project websites

-- Home : Contains all information about tools Manufacture and items
+- Home : Contains all information about job category and a minimum number of job lists
-- Blogs: This is use for question andswer
-- About: About myself and my goal
-- Manage Items : Manage all items increase their value and order etc.
+- Blogs: Blogs which were written by well know talent hub
+- Jobs: All Jobs list and their details
-- Login: User loging using firebase
+- Login: User login using firebase authentication

 ## Library and frameworks

 - Tailwind Daisy Ui
 - React-Tailwind
 - Custom Css hooks
-- React router
+- React router dom
 - Firebase Authentication for login registration
+- context
-- Mongodb atlas
+- javascript